Rei-SwitchBot/faq/en-us/Indoor Cam.md

 2. If you know the SwitchBot account the camera previously added to, please log in to the original account in the SwitchBot app, delete the camera, and then re-add it to your new account.

-3. If you are sure the Indoor Cam is setup for the first time, or do NOT know the previous SwitchBot account information for this camera, please contact us in "Profile Page" - "Feedback" in the SwitchBot App, and provide the following information:
+3. If you are sure the Indoor Cam is setup for the first time, or do NOT know the previous SwitchBot account information for this camera, please provide the following information:

 SN code (at the bottom of camera)